ReLEx SMILE (more commonly known as just SMILE) is a fairly recently developed outpatient laser surgical procedure used to treat the following:

 However, it is important for you to have realistic expectations when considering SMILE for yourself.
 Stabilization of vision takes a few weeks or a few months, and varies from patient to patient.
 SMILE allows most patients to perform most of their everyday tasks without glasses or contact lenses, but in some cases, these corrective aids may still be required.

-SMILE cannot correct presbyopia, the age-related loss of near vision due to a loss of the auto focusing power of the eye.
+SMILE cannot correct presbyopia, the age-related loss of near vision due to a loss of the auto-focusing power of the eye.
 With or without SMILE, most patients will require glasses for reading after the age of 45.
 Some people choose a vision correction method called monovision, which leaves one eye slightly short-sighted to allow for close work, while the other eye is adjusted for distance vision.
-Monovison works well for many patients, and your eye doctor will help you decide if you are suitable for this.
+Monovision works well for many patients, and your eye doctor will help you decide if you are suitable for this.

 Both LASIK and SMILE are safe and excellent laser vision correction procedures.
 Each procedure has its inherent advantages.
-Visual recovery and stabilization from LASIK is generally faster, but SMILE, being a “flap-free” procedure may be more suitable for patients involved in high impact sports and other vocations.
+Visual recovery and stabilization from LASIK is generally faster, but SMILE, being a “flap-free” procedure, may be more suitable for patients involved in high-impact sports and other vocations.

 Dr Cordelia Chan has had many years of experience performing both LASIK and SMILE in thousands of patients, and based on your profile and needs, she will be able to best advise you on which procedure is better.